 These are stations selected on the main survey lines to run auxiliary lines designed to detect, measure and plot internal details.

-The survey stations are chosen with care in a suitable manner so that at least the main survey stations are mutually visible and the survey lines run through flat ground as much as possible and areas as close to the boundaries as possible.
+The survey stations are chosen in a suitable manner so that at least the main survey stations are mutually visible and the survey lines run through the flat ground and areas as close to the boundaries as much as possible.

 These stations are the main survey lines or any other survey lines known as ‘auxiliary stations’.